AckerlyXu/heima/articles/virtual-machines/linux/move-vm.md

 # Move a Linux VM to another subscription or resource group
 This article walks you through how to move a Linux VM between resource groups or subscriptions.
 Moving a VM between subscriptions can be handy if you created a VM in a personal subscription and now want to move it to your company's subscription.

+> [!IMPORTANT]
+>You cannot move Managed Disks at this time.
-> [!NOTE]
+>
-> New resource IDs are created as part of the move.
+>New resource IDs are created as part of the move.
 Once the VM has been moved, you need to update your tools and scripts to use the new resource IDs.
 >
 >